lenards/atmosphere-guides/docs/user_guide/imaging.md

-This will take you through how to create a machine request.
+This will take you through the process of creating a machine request.

 # About requesting an image
 An image is a type of template for a virtual machine.
 You can launch an